ertugrullkoc/Search-and-Ranking/README.md

 # Search-and-Ranking
 Search Relevancy and Product Ranking

-Proje

-Proje adıSearch Relevancy and Product Ranking for Trendyol Şub 2019 – Şu Anda

-Proje açıklamasıProduct search is one of the key components in an online retail store.
+Product search is one of the key components in an online retail store.
 A good product search can understand a user’s query in any language, retrieve as many relevant products as possible, and finally present the results as a list in which the preferred products should be at the top, and the less relevant products should be at the bottom.
 As it can be understood that there are two